Neonatal Course Evaluation OfficerView Bio

 My role now at the centre is focused on marketing and communications to tell the world about how babies communicate and the difference the NBO and NBAS make to professional practice.
 I greatly enjoy this role as it really appeals to my creative side, especially having the opportunity to lead on a re-brand of the charity, design and produce new leaflets and a new website.

 Outside of work, I am privileged to run a very busy church playgroup each week which keeps me in the loop with all the latest parent talk!
 I love to spend time with my dogs and enjoy nothing more than the occasional trip to Asia with my husband (who is from that side of the world).

 As a science and psychology enthusiast, I hold a Bachelor of Science degree and have completed additional study into the science behind mental health.

 I volunteered for The Brazelton Centre UK before formally joining the team.
-I now assist our Training Manager with coordinating our NBO and NBAS training courses.

 I am currently studying for a MA with the Open University, which will provide further knowledge and skills to utilise in our organisation.

 I enjoy being a part of a dedicated team, who have welcomed me and given me so much insight into newborn behaviour and development.

 Brazelton Parent Service Coordinator

 Having worked for Commercial Enterprises over the years in various accounting roles, working for the Brazelton Centre UK and its charitable cause is a breath of fresh air.